 The campaign sees Ocean Outdoor’s spectacular large format full motion out-of-home screens transformed into virtual tanks.
 Our #TankFree uses CGI technology and visual effects from The Mill London to create a series of life size animated orcas which the public are invited to set free from captivity and return to their natural habitats.

-#TankFree will feature today across five “hero” city centre locations including Westfield Stratford, London, the Birmingham Media Eyes, Liverpool Media Wall, The Screen @Arndale in Manchester and St Enoch, Glasgow, from where the captive Orcas will be freed.
-A further six Ocean screens will carry supporting graphics to raise awareness and donations on the same day.
+#TankFree featured today across five “hero” city centre locations including Westfield Stratford, London, the Birmingham Media Eyes, Liverpool Media Wall, The Screen @Arndale in Manchester and St Enoch, Glasgow, from where the captive Orcas were freed.
+A further six Ocean screens carried supporting graphics to raise awareness and donations at the same time.

 Out of home and experiential activity has been supported by prominent Born Free celebrity patron Lady Victoria Hervey, who visited Westfield Stratford to see the campaign for herself.
 Born Free has promoted the day’s activities widely on social media, using #TankFree to encourage engagement across the country.